 Knowing when and where to do this is also important — rather than pushing the intensity too far in exercises like the squat, go all-out in exercises like the hack squat, press, or leg extension.
 These movements naturally help protect the spine and deter accidents due to the fixed path and safety mechanisms.

 More Quad Training Tips

-Now that you have learned about building your quads, here are some other resources to help you expand your leg-day knowledge.
+Understanding the mechanics of your muscles can help you get more value out of your training as well as enrich your time spent in the gym.
+Now that you have learned about building your quads, here are some other resources to help you expand your leg-day encyclopedia:

 - 3 Leg Workouts You Can Do At Home With Dumbbells